 In addition, there is evidence that vibrations, dancing (feather moving and shaking), and sounds (peacocks make a peculiar trumpet-like sound) are vital in mate choice among peahens.

-3. Peacocks have a long and respected history in most people culture.
+3. Peacocks have a long and respected history in many people’s cultures.

 Besides being the national bird of India, peacocks have been part of Greek mythology.
 They were a symbol of immortality, and the people of Ashkenazi Jewish have included golden peacocks as a symbol of creativity.